campjs/campjs-ix/source/transport/index.md

 Car parking is available at Koonjewarre for cars and small caravans.

-If you are driving to CampJS please consider signing up as a volunteer
+If you are driving to CampJS please consider signing up as a car pool volunteer